janderson4671/byu-cs460-f2022-1/hw-create-vm/README.md

     where `username` is your actual username).
 Selecting both "Auto-mount" and "Make permanent" is recommended.
 For more information see the [official documentation](https://docs.oracle.com/en/virtualization/virtualbox/6.0/user/sharedfolders.html).

 11. From the prompt, add your user to the `vboxsf` (VirtualBox shared folders)
     group:

     ```
     $ sudo usermod -a -G vboxsf username
     ```

-    (again replace `username` with your username).
+    (Replace `username` with your username.)

     Now log out of LXDE and log back in.
-As a member of the `vboxsf` group, you will be able to access the host folder `/Users/username/VMshared` (or whichever folder you selected) from `/home/username/host` (or whichever mount point you selected) in the VM.
+As a member of the `vboxsf` group, you will be able to access the folder `/Users/username/VMshared` (or whichever folder you selected) on the host from `/home/username/host` (or whichever mount point you selected) in the VM.

 12. On the host machine, select "Devices" from the VirtualBox menu, then select "Shared Clipboard", then "Bidirectional".
 This will allow you to "copy" items